pptech-ds/PPTech-NodeJSAPI-REACT/README.md

 ![image](https://user-images.githubusercontent.com/61125395/126072607-41e65942-22eb-4fc5-9ec8-60eff7e7fde0.png)

 # NodeJS-API
+## Dependencies-management
-- Create directory "api" and go into that to init the project to have "package.json" file where all our dependencies will be installed
+1. Create directory "api" and go into that to init the project to have "package.json" file where all our dependencies will be installed
 ```console
 npm init -y
 ```
 ![image](https://user-images.githubusercontent.com/61125395/126072774-995ffd43-4161-42e2-95b2-eb55d97f7691.png)

-- Install necessary depencies for our project
+2. Install necessary depencies for our project
   - Some explanations about installed packages:
     * express : necessary to define routes of your application based on HTTP methods and URLs.
     * body-parser : necessary to handle HTTP requests and extract body content.